alichator/base-drafts/draft-ietf-quic-transport.md

 ## Flow Control for Cryptographic Handshake {#flow-control-crypto}

 Data sent in CRYPTO frames is not flow controlled in the same way as STREAM frames.
-QUIC relies on the cryptographic protocol implementation to avoid excessive buffering of data, see {{QUIC-TLS}}.
+QUIC relies on the cryptographic handshake protocol implementation to avoid excessive buffering of data, see {{QUIC-TLS}} for an example.
 The implementation SHOULD provide an interface to QUIC to tell it about its buffering limits so that there is not excessive buffering at multiple layers.

 # Error Handling